SamsonEshipillahPasili/ozcart/Readme.md

 - Vew previous orders
 - Be recommended products based on their vewing habits
 - Search products by name or some other property.

+## Admins will be able to:-
+- View/Disable/Enable user accounts
+- View/Add/Update/Delete products
+- View/Update a user's order
+- View all product sales by month
+- View all orders by month